 Alexandra Tylee's cookbook Egg and Spoon is an illustrated cookbook for children.
-It was the winner of the Elsie Locke Award for Non-Fiction at the 2021 Book Awards for Children and Young Adults.
+It was the winner of the Elsie Locke Award for Non-Fiction at the 2021 New Zealand Book Awards for Children and Young Adults.
 The book is beautifully illustrated and gives easy recipes which can be enjoyed by both children and adults.
 It teaches children the basic tips that they need to be successful in the kitchen, like how to boil an egg or chop an onion.
-The language and illustration in the book make it very easy to follow, while the recipes invoke memories spent with family sharing food- an essential part of the HELL's Great NZ Book Trip.
+The language and illustration in the book make it very easy to follow, while the recipes invoke memories spent with family sharing food- an essential part of the Kiwi road trip.